November total lunar eclipse offers celestial highlight amongst meteor showers and glowing planets

 According to NASA, weather can impact how red the moon will look.
 The more dust and clouds in Earth’s atmosphere, the redder the moon will appear.

-FILE - The moon is seen rising behind NASA’s Space Launch System (SLS) rocket with the Orion spacecraft aboard atop a mobile launcher as it rolls out to Launch Complex 39B for the first time, Thursday, March 17, 2022, at NASA’s Kennedy Space Center i (NASA/Aubrey Gemignani)
+The moon is seen rising behind NASA’s Space Launch System (SLS) rocket with the Orion spacecraft aboard atop a mobile launcher as it rolls out to Launch Complex 39B for the first time, Thursday, March 17, 2022, at NASA’s Kennedy Space Center in Flori

 If NASA’s current timeline sticks, the space agency’s mega moon rocket, the Space Launch System, should be at the Kennedy Space Center launchpad, where it will blast off later this month in time for the eclipse.
 The full moon and lunar eclipse will provide a beautiful backdrop to the 322-foot-tall Artemis 1 rocket.